 York University annually published sustainability reports, which has detailed information on our initiatives and achievements.

-York University has developed a Sustainability Strategy that will guide the University in advancing sustainability into the near and long-term future.
+In 2017 York University developed a Sustainability Strategy to guide the University in advancing sustainability into the near and long-term future.
 The purpose of the strategy is to communicate and implement a shared vision, inspire positive change, build capacity, empower people, harness innovation and creativity, and foster a culture of sustainability within and beyond the University.
 The strategy pledged that new buildings would be built to LEED Gold standard or better.
 LEED assigns points for achieving high performance in key areas of human and environmental health: location and transportation, sustainable site development, water savings, energy efficiency, materials selection and indoor environmental quality.
 Consequently, York University is able to track everything from water use & conservation to other sustainability metrics.

 Organic Food Waste